symfony/ux/src/LiveComponent/src/Resources/doc/index.rst

         <strong>{{ this.randomNumber }}</strong>
     </div>

-To transform this into a “live” component (i.e. one that can be re-rendered live on the frontend), replace the component's ``AsTwigComponent`` attribute with ``AsLiveComponent`` and add the ``DefaultActionTrait``:
+To transform this into a "live" component (i.e. one that can be re-rendered live on the frontend), replace the component's ``AsTwigComponent`` attribute with ``AsLiveComponent`` and add the ``DefaultActionTrait``: